kaidokert/fsfw/docs/highlevel.rst

 -----------------

 Functions should return a defined :cpp:type:`ReturnValue_t` to signal to the caller that something has gone wrong.
 Returnvalues must be unique.
-For this the function :cpp:func:`HasReturnvaluesIF::makeReturnCode` or the :ref:`macro MAKE_RETURN_CODE <retvalapi>` can be used.
+For this the function :cpp:func:`returnvalue::makeCode` or the :ref:`macro MAKE_RETURN_CODE <retvalapi>` can be used.
 The ``CLASS_ID`` is a unique ID for that type of object.
 See the :ref:`FSFW Class IDs file <fwclassids>`.
 The user can add custom ``CLASS_ID``\s via the ``fsfwconfig`` folder.